tsamb/manager-readme/README.md

 A readme on my management philosophies

 ## What is this?
-This document is an overview of my philosophies on managing people.
+This document is an introduction to me and an overview of my philosophies on managing people.
 This document, like my philosophies and practices are subject to change and _growth_.
 In fact, I would be disappointed in myself if my views did not change and grow as I receive feedback, recognize patterns and try new things.

 ## About Me
 I have been coding in some form or another for 20+ years (insert throwbacks here to 90s JavaScript, ActionScript and HyperTalk; here's also the appropriate place for a shout out to Gopher servers and GeoCities websites).
 I have been working with software engineers — pairing, thought-partnering, managing — in some capacity or another since 2008.